zohaibshahzadkhan/Portfolio/Readme.md

 3. As a Networking Contact:

     * <b>Story:</b>  As a networking contact, I want to quickly understand the candidate's professional background and accomplishments to determine the potential value of connecting with them and contact them via contact form.
+    * <b>Story:</b>  As a user once I contact candidate I should be notified with a thankyou message so than I know that my message has been sent.

 4. As a Student or Aspiring Professional: